- 1/2 cup all-purpose flour, divided

 - 1/2 teaspoon garlic pepper blend

 - 4 boneless pork loin chops (4 ounces each)

 - 2 tablespoons canola oil

 - 1 can (14-1/2 ounces) chicken broth

 - Transfer to a 5-qt. slow cooker.
-Place remaining flour in a small bowl; whisk in broth until smooth.
-Pour over chops.
-Cover and cook on low for 3-4 hours or until meat is tender.
+Pour broth over chops.
+Cook, covered, on low for 2-3 hours or until meat is tender.

 - Remove pork to a serving plate and keep warm.
-Whisk cooking liquid until smooth; serve with pork.
+Whisk remaining flour into cooking juices until smooth; cook, covered, on high until sauce is thickened.
 Yield: 4 servings.

 "Easy to make, but there wasn't a lot of flavor.
 Also, be careful not to over cook it.
 Mine was a little dry after cooking for only 3 hours."

 "These pork chops are super tender and delicious.
 I added a little extra seasonings and mixed in the leftover seasoned flour with the broth.
 I also added some cold water when the pork chops were removed to thin out the gravy.
 Real comfort food served with mashed potatoes and green beans."

 "This was a very tasty pork chop recipe.
 I made this tonight for some friends while we are vacationing in SW Florida.
 They loved it, as did I. The pork came out amazingly tender.
 The changes I made were to saute a sliced yellow onion and shiitaki mushrooms in another pan while the chops were browning in another skillet.
 After placing the chops in the slow cooker, I combined the sauteed onions and mushrooms in with the flour and broth mixture and poured that over the top of the chops.
 I then sprinkled some dried thyme over the whole thing.
 The next time I make this, I will use the broth to scrape the drippings from the chop pan to give it even more flavor.
 This recipe is a definite keeper!"